Low Histamine Diet Plan

 Related Post: The Best Quercetin Supplements for MCAS

 A good example of that is raspberries.
-I’ve found most people with Mast Cell Activation Syndrome or Histamine Intolerance can tolerate a few raspberries – around ¼ cup.
+We’ve found most people with Mast Cell Activation Syndrome or Histamine Intolerance can tolerate a few raspberries – around ¼ cup.

 Another problem is that much of the histamine food research is flawed.